caoimheD/game/README.md

 <a name="usercomputerareas"></a>
 ### User and computer areas

 These areas provide information on the choice that has been made by both the user and the computer.
 Before any selection has been made, they contain a placeholder image.
 After a selection has been made, this image changes to an image that represents the choice (e.g. picture of paper).
 This image change occurs for both the user section and the computer section.
 With this feature, players are able to see both in text and in image format what their choice is and what the computer has chosen.
+This is done through the use of functions and if/else statements, for example if the user choice is 'paper', the image src is changed to display that image.
+If/else statements are also used to change the text, based on the button that is clicked by the user.

 <img src="assets/images/userchoice.jpg" width="400" height="300"/>
 <img src="assets/images/compchoice.jpg" width="400" height="300"/>

+While the user choice is displayed based on the button the user clicks (through the use of event listeners), the computer choice is calculated by using math.random and an array of choices.
+Math.random (combined with math.floor) is multiplied by 3, producing a possible result of 0, 1 or 2, which is assigned to a variable.
+This variable is then used to pull a value from the array list of choices, for example 0 means that 'rock' would be displayed, 1 would dispaly 'paper' and so forth.

 <a name="footer"></a>
 ### Footer